 - Travel: Travel should follow IDPH and CDC approved guidance

-- Education and child care: Remote learning in P-12 schools and higher education; Limited child care and summer programs open with IDPH approved safety guidance
+- Education and child care: P-12 schools, higher education, all summer programs, and child care open with IDPH approved safety guidance

-While certain businesses have begun reopening, many individuals who are older, at higher risk, or ill continue to stay home.
+Individuals who are older, at higher risk, or il should continue to stay home.
 Be a neighbor— reach out to those who are isolated during this time.

 What to do if you are sick